isomerpages/moe-woodlandsringsec/_wrs-student-experience/Academic Learning/Teaching and Learning Framework.md

 5 The Reflective Practice Model was referred to during the STP Workshops conducted for school teams in July/Aug 2017.
 In using the model, we reflect and review our teaching and learning processes by asking What, Why, So What and Now What.

 **References**<br>
 MOE, Singapore.
 (2017a, May 31).
 The Singapore Teaching Practice.
-Retrieved from [https://www.moe.gov.sg/about/singapore-teaching-practice](https://www.moe.gov.sg/about/singapore-teaching-practice)
+Retrieved from [https://www.moe.gov.sg/about/singapore-teaching-practice](https://www.moe.gov.sg/about/singapore-teaching-practice) **website unavailable**

 MOE, Singapore.
 (2017b, May 31).
 The Singapore Curriculum Philosophy.
 Retrieved from [https://www.moe.gov.sg/about/singapore-teaching-practice/singapore-curriculum-philosophy](https://www.moe.gov.sg/about/singapore-teaching-practice/singapore-curriculum-philosophy) **website unavailable**